-Incorporated in June 2016, Kitchen Table Civil Solutions opened its office in October 2016.
+Incorporated in June 2016, KTCivil opened its office in October 2016.
 From Peggy Carrasquillo, President:

 “There were five of us: myself at a folding table, Kody and Paul at a kitchen table, Jonathan at a card table, and Randy working from home at his dining table; we joked that we should change our name to “Bring-Your-Own Table Civil Solutions.”
 The five of us had common goals: to work in a place we like, with people we like, and build a reputation for delivering excellent service.
 We at Kitchen Table Civil Solutions want to set a standard of excellence others strive for.
 We want to be that company that clients rave about.”

-The core engineering staff of Kitchen Table includes two licensed PEs whose experience is in the area of land development, a licensed H&H specialist who is also a Certified Floodplain Manager, and a licensed engineer who specializes in the engineering administration of public taxing districts such as Municipal Utility Districts for developers.
+The core engineering staff of KTCivil includes two licensed Texas Professional Engineers (PEs) whose experience is in utility, roadway, storm and pond design and permitting, a licensed H&H specialist who is also a Certified Floodplain Manager, and a licensed engineer who specializes in the engineering administration of public taxing districts such as Municipal Utility Districts.
 The core CAD design staff includes two senior designers who collectively have more than 30 years of design experience, as well as the ability to provide GIS and graphic design support.

 “Our clients have a lot of things to worry about – their engineering consulting firm shouldn’t be one of them.
 If a client has to call us for information, then we aren’t doing our job correctly.”